vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 };
 ```

-The linking is only necessary since we are using a Vipps Social Connection.
-Therefore, you should fill out your _Vipps Social Connection Name_.
-Under the _Secrets_ section you should create the secrets:
+The linking is only necessary because we are using a Vipps Social Connection.
+Fill out your *Vipps Social Connection Name*.
+Under the *Secrets* section you should create the secrets:

 1. client_id
 2. domain
 3. client_secret

 Where the values should be set to the values recorded in the [Configure Auth0 Management API](#configure-auth0-management-api) step.

-Make sure to add the Action to the login flow under _Actions_ -> _Flows_ -> _Login_.
+Make sure to add the Action to the login flow under *Actions* -> *Flows* -> *Login*.
 ![Login flow](./images/LoginFlow.png)

-After linking, the _Raw JSON_ of the new user in Auth0 will now look like this:
+After linking, the *Raw JSON* of the new user in Auth0 will now look like this:

 ```json
 {